ynloultratech/graphql-bundle/doc/graphiql.md

 # GraphiQL

-[GraphiQL](https://github.com/graphql/graphiql) *(A graphical interactive in-browser GraphQL IDE)* ... in other words its a powerful tool to explore your api and interact with them.
+[GraphiQL](https://github.com/graphql/graphiql) *(A graphical interactive in-browser GraphQL IDE)* ... in other words it's a powerful tool to explore your API and interact with them.

 GraphQLBundle has a GraphiQL integrated and ready to start using it, the only that you need is add the following route to your `routing.yml`